 Families with young children are welcomed to a community-wide afternoon service on the first day of Rosh Hashanah at 3:00 pm.
 No tickets or registration required.
 Join us afterwards for JRC’s Tashlich service, 4:30 pm Dawes Park (Church and Lake Streets) on the north side of the lagoon.

-Family Services - Open to the Public (Yom Kippur day)
+Family Services - Open to the Public (Yom Kippur)

 Families with young children are welcomed to a community-wide afternoon service on Yom Kippur at 3:00 pm.
 No tickets or registration required.

-Students are encouraged to help lead services with the guidance of Stan Cohn at The Merion (formerly North Shore Hotel), a senior residence around the corner from JRC’s High Holiday Services.
+- On Rosh Hashanah, students are encouraged to help lead services with the guidance of Stan Cohn at The Merion (formerly North Shore Hotel), a senior residence around the corner from JRC’s High Holiday Services.
 Parents and interested adults are encouraged to attend and participate.
 Meet in the Chapel at 9:30 am.
 We will walk from there to The Merion.
-Immediately after The Merion service, participating children will return to First United Methodist Church and have the opportunity to participate in a Tikkun Olam - social justice project.

 11-11:30am: Oneg for all ages in the Great Hall (on Yom Kippur, Community Hofshi will begin at 11am)

 11:45am: Rabbi’s Sermon begins in Main Sanctuary (for parents who wish to attend)

 11:30-1pm: Community Hofshi for Grades K-6, supervised by Grades 7-12* and adult volunteers in the Great Hall Includes social justice projects, art, games, music jam and singing, and supervised play